Robbery Laws in California – Penal Code 211 PC

 One of the biggest problems for the prosecutors in the case was that the robber had — according to all of the witnesses — a tattoo on his neck, and my client did not have a tattoo on his neck.
 This is just an example of why, if he doesn't have a tattoo on his neck, would the prosecutors prosecute this case?

 That was the chief piece of evidence.
-It kept coming up repeatedly as I was cross-examining the witness and pointing out that my client had no tattoo on his neck.
+It kept coming up repeatedly as I cross-examined the witness and pointed out that my client had no tattoo on his neck.
 It made no sense that a robber would paint a tattoo on their neck to commit robberies.
 So, ultimately, this case was done in front of a jury.
 It didn't even get to the jury.
 Before the case got to the jury, the judge dismissed the case.

 So, sometimes the prosecutors file a case, and the police arrest somebody, and they don't have good evidence in a case.
 But that doesn't necessarily mean that the person gets off.
 I have many clients yelling and screaming, and I hear a lot of people yelling and screaming that they're innocent.